 Wild Turkeys are also very noisy compared with other wildlife.

-arolarson Premium Member 12 months ago
+arolarson Premium Member about 1 year ago

 And when they take off and fly they look sort of like flying bowling balls…not very aerodynamic looking but they do what they need to do.